ali1k/fluxible/docs/api/Actions.md

 # Actions

-Actions in Fluxible are simple functions that receive three parameters:
+Actions in Fluxible are stateless functions that receive three parameters:

- * [`actionContext`](ActionContext.md) - Provides access to Flux methods
+ * [`actionContext`](FluxibleContext.md#ActionContext) - Provides access to Flux methods
  * `payload` - The action payload
  * `done` - A function to be called when the action has been completed